wharton/django-base-theme/README.md

    ========================================================================== --->
 </code></pre>

 5.)
 And that is all you need to get started!
-Note the "extends" left_sidebar command.
     Remember extends must always be at the top of your file and nothing can be above it.

 6.)
-You can find different layouts here: https://github.com/wharton/django-base-theme/tree/master/base_theme/templates.
+You can find different layouts for your app: https://github.com/wharton/django-base-theme/tree/master/base_theme/templates.

 #### Utilizing the Django Block System